Jillian Chown

 Associate Professor of Management & Organizations

-Across these streams, Professor Chown uses multi-method approaches, ranging from large-scale econometric analyses to field-based ethnographic studies, and develops new theoretical concepts that integrate micro-, meso-, and macro-level analysis.
-Her research has been published in Administrative Science Quarterly, Organization Science, Strategic Management Journal, Sociological Science, Nature Communications, and British Medical Journal–Leader, and has been featured in Time, The Financial Times, and Kellogg Insight.
+Professor Chown uses multi-method approaches, ranging from large-scale econometric analyses to field-based ethnographic studies, and develops new theoretical concepts that integrate micro-, meso-, and macro-level analysis.
+Her research has been published in Administrative Science Quarterly, Organization Science, Strategic Management Journal, Nature Communications, and Sociological Science, and has been covered in Time, the Financial Times, and Kellogg Insight.
+Her work on organizational controls received the ASQ Best Dissertation Paper Award (Runner-Up).

 - Organizational Change & Implementation